jeremybatesDC/vueGridBaseballCard/README.md

 -- i already have an apple dev account it seems -- upgrading xcode now...
 The vue3 feature of making it "easier to target native" seems to have evaporated

 ### 2nd release

+graduate image upload buttons to l2?

+after editing career highlights, sometimes hard ot click table stats without triggering career highlights again

+ASIDE & FOOTER!
+textareas content strategy/testing:
+a) maxlength?
+b) b/c may not be feasible to alwasy vertically center textareas w/out ever clipping text, consider adding a visual florish / bottom box shadow that would be obscured by a 2nd/3rd etc line of text (maybe with a text background color or something)

+refactor inputs.scss -- too nested
+refactor cardfront css

+css code coverage in dev tools

+offer option(s) to lower creative burden stats-wise

+touch indicator at least on initial load for logo image

+tour?

+once css is less than 14kb, have it inserted into head rather than chunked into file...
+Service worker caches the index page, so... consider

+can i tree shake vue?
+Vite says it's optimizable and i do think the entire thing is loading... hmmm

+consider chunking apart front and back apps -- although they SHOULD ideally data...

 don't need TRUE icons for font sliders -- just style a capital A with the relevant hard-coded font variation settings